 Not only is it so important for me to take care of my body year round and through the holidays, but I have to consider how poor foods effect my children.
-If you’ve read our story, you know I have a kiddo with multiple food sensitivities and behavioral problems.
+If you’ve read the blog much, you know I have a kiddo with multiple food sensitivities and behavioral problems.
 A well-meaning friend, knowing I was feeling a little stressed about the kind of work it takes to eat the way we do, once suggested I try an 80-20 approach: eat like we do 80% of the time, then let the other 20% go.

 That approach is great for some people, and if I could get away with it, I might let the holidays account for that extra 20% of junk a year.
 But, in our family, it’s just not an option.
 Just as adults are inundated with opportunities to eat junk foods through the holidays, so are children, and each occasion should not be treated as a “special” occasion.

 Parents often lament that between sports activities, birthday parties, and school events, their children get lots of junk food.
 We choose to always provide our children with alternatives instead of giving in on these occasions.

 Allowing your children to eat foods they don’t normally eat puts their bodies in the same position as it does yours: their immune systems are weakened and their behavior is affected.
 When they are behaving poorly because their brains are inflamed, you often find yourself in the hot seat with relatives who want to know why your children are not behaving themselves.
 Trust me, I know how this feels!
 It’s not fair to you or your child to set them up for failure this way.

 Instead, make them some homemade treats you know they love to bring with you to the family dinner, school party, or other event.
 It’s not that hard and the benefits are enormously worth it- having a child behaving like his normal self instead of being hyped up on junk is a great reward for the little bit of extra effort!

 Do what’s best for you